-At John Hancock Investments, our portfolio consulting team reviews thousands of advisor portfolios every year, and one trend we’ve been witnessing lately is unusually high allocations to short duration products.
+At John Hancock Investment Management, our portfolio consulting team reviews thousands of advisor portfolios every year, and one trend we’ve been witnessing lately is unusually high allocations to short duration products.

 For the past three years, investors have been moving money into short and ultra-short duration bond funds at a rapid clip—nearly $200 billion since the start of 2016.1 It’s been a trend with understandable reasons behind it: The U.S. Federal Reserve (Fed) has been gradually hiking short-term interest rates since December 2015 as it’s worked to normalize monetary policy while yields on the long end of the curve have been near generational lows.
 From that perspective, investors have been given little reason to take on the extra duration risk.
 But does the historical performance data suggest that such a move actually pays off?
 And is it beneficial at the portfolio level for the typical investor?